 The chairman of the Federal Reserve is having a moment, which tends to be a bad sign.
-Paul Volcker became a household name for pushing the overnight interest rate up to 20 percent during the inflation of the 1970s, Alan Greenspan famously puzzled over the decline in long-term interest rates as he raised short rates in the lead-up to the financial crisis, and Ben Bernanke became another household name as he embarked on an ambitious program of quantitative easing to inject liquidity in the economy and boost asset prices after the 2008 crash.
-When monetary policy is in the news, there’s usually something foreboding afoot.
+Paul Volcker became a household name for pushing the overnight interest rate up to 20 percent during the inflation of the 1970s, Alan Greenspan famously puzzled over the decline in long-term interest rates as he raised short rates in the lead-up to the financial crisis, and Ben Bernanke was much-watched as he embarked on an ambitious program of quantitative easing to inject liquidity in the economy and boost asset prices after the 2008 crash.
+The lesson: When monetary policy is in the news, there’s something foreboding afoot.
 Now all eyes are on chairman Jay Powell as the Fed decides whether to raise the policy rate another 25 basis points (0.25 percent) at this week’s meeting of the Federal Open Markets Committee.

 The Fed began its meeting on Tuesday, and its decision will be announced on Wednesday.
 Of course, the stakes of this decision are far lower and the challenges faced by this Fed are far less severe than they were for Volcker in the late ’70s, Bernanke in the late ’00s, or European Central Bank (ECB) head Mario Draghi during the European debt crisis in the early ’10s.
 Powell’s decision won’t be the difference between prosperity and recession.
-But it nonetheless carries consequences for the perception of the Fed’s independence, and it may provide a clue as to how the Powell-run Fed will operate as the business cycle progresses into its bumpy late stage.
+But it nonetheless comes at a fraught political moment, carrying consequences for the perception of the Fed’s independence.
+Policy concerns aside: If Powell hikes rates, he could face Trump’s wrath; if he doesn’t, he could lose his credibility.

 The policy rate — the overnight rate at which banks lend to one another — is one of the Fed’s main levers to achieve its mandates to maintain price stability and to maximize employment.
 (The other main lever is asset purchases, and the Fed also plays an important role in regulating the financial sector.)
 It currently sits at 2.25 percent, up from zero in late 2015 as the Fed has continued the process, begun by Powell’s predecessor, Janet Yellen, of gradual interest-rate hikes during the ongoing economic expansion.
 As it raises rates, the Fed has also wound down its balance sheet by allowing billions of dollars in Treasury bonds to expire each month.
 For months now, it has sent strong signals that another rate hike was to come this month.
 In October, Powell said interest rates were “a long way” from neutral.